 - Negative impact on your company’s overall image and any consumer ratings

 The latter is of particular importance for ecommerce sites.
 Online reviews and social proof drive a lot of your business.
-88% of customers trust user reviews and personal recommendations in equal measure.
-Another 57% will engage with a company only if it possesses and 4-star rating or higher.

 Conversely, overstocking can result in a different set of concerns, including:

 - Increased costs for storage space or staffing

 - Thinner margins necessitated by offering products at discounts due to excess stock or upcoming expirations

 - Cash issues that lead to an inability to access further capital

 Regardless of the size and scope of your business, a critical element for success is the ability to manage stock effectively.

 Do it well, and this results in not just a balance in your inventory, but better management and cost reductions.

 So what is the best way to solve stock issues and determine the right time to order stock?
 Using the reorder point formula.

 The reorder point formula is lead time demand + safety stock.